roman-milk/roman-milk.github.io/mom-submission.md

+===

- ****** Mom Submission ****** bysilkstockingslover© I slept in and was surprised at how refreshed I felt before I again recalled my wet dream.
+I slept in and was surprised at how refreshed I felt before I again recalled my wet dream.
 I got up, stretched, grabbed my robe, and had a long shower.

  At lunch, Joey was still asleep and I knew we were supposed to be over at the Wilkinson's soon for their annual block party barbecue, which they had every year.
 It was always an over the top affair with food, servants and music.
 I knocked on Joey's door and when he didn't answer I walked in to wake him up like I had all my life.
 Yet, when I walked in he was lying in his bed, completely uncovered, on his back, and his penis was fully erect in his boxers.
 Again, I had seen him in such attire before, but since having caught him yesterday in the act, at that moment I saw him no longer as just my son, but as a man.
 I froze, staring at his crotch, my head again clouded.
 Shaking my head, my sudden thoughts ridiculous, I moved to him and shook him awake.
 "Wake up sleepy-head; we have to be at the Wilkerson's in a couple of hours."